 SAPCReN is a network of clinicians and researchers that use data generated in real world primary care clinical settings to inform practice or answer questions.
 Whether you’re interested in developing your own study, examining your practice, or contributing to the work of others, SAPCReN is a great way to get involved in research.

 Participating clinicians work closely with primary care researchers who facilitate proposal development, applications for research funding, development and implementation of research protocols, and analysis and dissemination of findings.
-Members also have access to specialized methodological support through the Departments of Family Medicine at the University of Alberta and University of Calgary.
+Members also have access to specialized methodological support through the Departments of Family Medicine at the University of Alberta and the University of Calgary.